12 Ways to Celebrate Black History Month

 #10 - Read a book together or watch a movie about the story of Jackie Robinson, the first African American to play major league baseball.

 #11 - Learn how to play an African D'Jembe drum!
-One of Africa's most famous musical instruments is available for anyone to learn.
-Find instructions on how to play it or order your own here.
+One of Africa's most famous musical instruments is available for anyone who wishes to own, learn and play it.

 #12 - Visit local museums.
 It's likely that February's premier exhibits will focus on the work of black creators.
 We wish you all a blessed and wonderful Black History Month!
-If you'd enjoy learning more about the African heritage and culture click here.
+If you'd enjoy learning more about African heritage and culture, explore Articles About African Culture & Traditions.